|

 colonist from one of those..."
 "Oh that!
 I get it," Dayton

 interrupted, "a Cardship!
 How did you know..."
-"If I had a
+"If I had

-biological shape, I would probably slap you..."
+hands, I would slap you..."
 "Kämpfende

 63. "Would you prefer I stop protecting you?"
 Xanax asked.